 - Observing resources as defined by RFC7641

-- early/experimental (currently not complete) implementation of CoAP over TCP (draft-ietf-core-coap-tcp-tls-09)
+- Experimental (currently not complete) implementation of CoAP over TCP (RFC 8323), mostly at the level of draft-ietf-core-coap-tcp-tls-09

 - Experimental implementation of DTLS 1.2 Connection ID (draft-ietf-tls-dtls-connection-id-06).
 The draft is not released, the new record type and hello extension have early assigned code-points.
 According to the IETF, these code-point values are to be considered final, though.